Get The Right Defense For Your Case

 Second-Degree Murder

-Second-degree murder often happens while committing another crime, typically a felony offense.
-In most cases, a second-degree murder conviction leads to life in prison without the possibility of parole.
+Second-degree murder often happens while committing a felony offense, which is known as “felony murder.”
+In Florida, a conviction often leads to life in prison without the possibility of parole.

 Third-Degree Murder